iaincollins/icarus/README.md

 This inital public release is focused on application scaffolding, following development of an early proof of concept in Electron.

 In comparison to the prototype developed in Electron, this implementation has a smaller memory footprint and a much smaller package size (~20 MB vs ~200 MB).
-The primary trade offs are additional complexity in the build process and a custom launcher.
+The primary trade offs are additional complexity in the build process and the development of custom launcher.

 The intention is to port the existing functionality that has been developed over to this codebase and to publish a public beta when there is minimum viable level of functionality.